Suggestions for Families

 - Encourage your student to visit their instructors during office hours and to use campus resources.

 Accessing Grades and Other Academic Information

 We strongly recommend that students communicate with their families about academic matters.
 We advise students to share academic information, including grades, with their families when appropriate.
 According to federal law (FERPA), once a student enrolls at the University, the student’s parents/guardians do not have automatic access to the student’s educational records unless they claim the student as a dependent for federal income tax purposes or have the student’s written consent.
 For additional information, please see the University Registrar’s website.
-A student may give their written consent by filling out the Consent for Disclosure of Information from Educational Records form through the Academic Advising Program.
+For more information on how to set up a proxy FERPA pin to give access to academic records, see this site.

 Building on the foundation their families have given them, and as part of their transition to mature, self-reliant individuals, students are encouraged to take responsibility for their academics, including grades.